blackfalcon/Sass-Guidlines/SASS-Guidlines.md

 ### Nesting

-Indenting in SASS is not like indenting in CSS.
-In SASS indenting has meaning.
-SASS uses the intention white space to declare parent child relationships.
+Indenting in Sass is not like indenting in CSS.
+In Sass indenting has meaning.
+Sass uses the intention white space to declare parent child relationships.
 Indention allows the developer to inherit the parent selector, but be mindful, it is easy to fall into the trap of insane selector inheritance.
 Rule of thumb, if you are tabbing in a third time, is this declaration really that specific to this namespace or can you abstract to be used more universally?

-Just because you are using SASS doesn't mean that you should toss all CSS and OOCSS best practices out the window.
+Just because you are using Sass doesn't mean that you should toss all CSS and OOCSS best practices out the window.

 **The Good**